 We want to thank every single one of you for being a part of the bid.
 We want to thank all our trustees, Coventry City Council, Coventry and Warwick Universities, the West Midlands Combined Authority and every business, artist and individual that has supported us along the way.
 In just two years ago this bid has put Coventry back on the map, and this is only the beginning.

 Work will start away as we prepare to put on the greatest show that Coventry has ever seen over an incredible 12 months!

 Coventry’s 2021 programme will include a Street of Culture programme co-producing work in local communities.
 The first build-up event will be the UK’s first Shop Front Theatre Festival from 23-24th March 2018, and the city will celebrate the 100th anniversary of its Cathedral with a major new lighting commission.

 A 2.2-mile Ring Road poem is set to one of the digital centrepieces of 2021 along with major productions by the RSC and the screening of the entire works of Shakespeare in iconic locations.

 An artist-led festival called ‘Moments of Silence’ will create moments of silence and beauty and reflect on the city’s 700-year-old Carthusian monastery Charterhouse and play on the myth of being ‘Sent to Coventry’.

-Building on the success of 95-year-Old Indian Photographer Masterji’s exhibition, the city will develop a project Tale of Two Streets that looks at two of the most diverse streets in Britain through the eyes of photographers.
+Building on the success of the 95-year-Old Indian Photographer Masterji’s exhibition, the city will develop a project Tale of Two Streets which looks at two of the most diverse streets in Britain through the eyes of photographers.

 We weren’t sent to Coventry, we chose to come, and we can’t share our city with the world!